spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 Once you've followed the [Preparation](#preparation) guide above, you can take a look at the [examples/apache](../examples/apache) directory for a sample configuration.

+## Using your own external caddy webserver

+After following  the [Preparation](#preparation) guide above, you can take a look at the [examples/caddy](../examples/caddy) directory for a sample configuration.

 ## Using another external webserver